 Curtido: Kimchi’s Central American Cousin

 Like coleslaw?
 Let’s take it up a notch and ferment it.
 Better yet, add some heat, and you have Curtido, Kimchi’s Central American cousin.
-Try this recipe and you will want it again and again.
+Try this recipe to learn how to make Curtido and you will want it again and again.

 Posted by Ashley